-One cannot be emotionally intelligent without mindfulness of one’s emotions and without sound and consistent emotional intelligence, one’s happiness is merely a mirage in the desert, seen but never truly reached.
+One cannot be emotionally intelligent without mindfulness of one’s emotions.
+Without consistent emotional intelligence, happiness is a mirage in the desert, seen but never reached.

-Despite appearing seemingly unattainable, emotional intelligence can actually be cultivated.
-Much like intellectual intelligence, which is manifested through reading and learning, emotional intelligence can be fostered through a mindful existence.
+Like many skillsets, emotional intelligence (EI) can be cultivated.
+In the same way that intellectual intelligence is manifested through reading and learning, emotional intelligence can be fostered through a mindful existence.

 The 3 Elements of Emotional Intelligence

-Psychology Today define emotional intelligence as the ability to identify and manage your own emotions and those of other people.
+Psychology Today defines emotional intelligence as the ability to identify and manage your own emotions and those of other people.
 It incorporates emotional awareness, emotional application, and emotional management (Emotional Intelligence 2016).

-Emotionally aware individuals learn to accept who they are because they learn that each person is different and that everyone handles their emotions uniquely.
-This kind of awareness leads to greater love and compassion for the self as well as the other which is an extremely different experience to simply reacting with anger or frustration.
+Emotionally aware individuals accept who they are because they understand that each person is different.
+Everyone handles their emotions uniquely.
+This kind of awareness leads to greater love and compassion for the self as well as the other.

 Emotionally intelligent individuals experience more trust in their relationships.
 Trust is the reward that emotionally intelligent individuals earn for the time they spend observing, listening, and communicating mindfully with others.

-When hoping to apply your emotional intelligence to benefit and assist those around you, try not to force your own ideologies on them, rather foster a compassionate understanding of their emotional experience.
-It is imperative to learn that every person will respond and react differently to their emotions and you can empathize with others because you have experienced your own emotional pain; your pain and history can become a source of wisdom and strength to others.
+If assisting those around you, try not to force your own ideologies on them.
+Instead, foster a compassionate understanding of their emotional experience.
+Maybe you can empathize with others because you have experienced your own emotional pain; your pain and history can become a source of wisdom and strength to others.

-Emotional intelligence is an important skill that takes time to develop; however if it is nurtured it can be hugely rewarding helping you improve your most important relationships, as well as impacting even the briefest daily interactions you have with the people around you.
+Emotional intelligence takes time to develop.
+It is worth the time and can help you improve your most important relationships, as well as impact even the briefest daily interactions with the people around you.

 How Mindfulness Breeds Emotional Intelligence